fenggroup/allanlab/_pages/lidar-bike.md

 ### Online interactive point cloud visualization

-Try interacting with our point clouds below using a mouse or your fingers to rotate the view or zoom in/out.
+You can interact with the point clouds below using a mouse or your fingers to rotate the view or zoom in/out.

 You can also **<a href="https://fenggroup.org/pointcloud/examples/bike-2.html" target="_blank">click here</a>** to open it in a new browser tab.